dune44/MENTLY-Boilerplate/README.md

 ## Preparation

 For dev Testing:
-Create a .config folder to store ENV files, I have set this up to take dev.env and test.env repectively.
+Create a .config folder to store ENV files, I have set this up to take dev.env and test.env respectively.

 For Production:
 Make sure your server is setup with the necessary ENV vars.